Obsession: Radical Islam's War Against the West: Refusals to distribute

 of Raleigh, North Carolina.
 Newspapers that refused to distribute the DVD included the St. Louis Post-Dispatch, the Detroit Free Press, the News & Record of Greensboro, North Carolina, and The Plain Dealer of Cleveland, Ohio.
 News & Record president and publisher Robin Saul said: "It didn't meet our advertising standards.
 We were told its purpose was educational.
 We didn't see it as educational at all.
 It was fear-mongering and divisive."
 The editor John Robinson wrote: "As a journalist, my default position is to provide people with more knowledge, however troubling, rather than less.
 Were this truly an issue of the freedom of information, I would have argued to publish.
 But this was a paid advertisement presenting one side of an inflammatory issue."

 New Films International acquired the film for international distribution.

 Reception

 Conservative media praised the film.
 Glenn Beck described Obsession as "one of the most important movies of our lifetime".
 Emmett Tyrrell of CNN wrote that "Obsession is one of the most riveting films I have seen about the roots of the struggle the civilized world now faces", while Kyra Phillips encouraged CNN Newsroom viewers to see the movie which, according to her, "provides an incredible education".
 Additional positive reviews were published on Fox News, in National Review, in The Times Gazette (OH) and on conservative radio programs such as The Rush Limbaugh Show.

-According to Christine Brim of the Center for Security Policy, the movie "has the same cultural relationship to inspiring the counter jihad that, say, Uncle Tom’s Cabin had to inspiring the fight against slavery in the mid-1800’s”.
+According to Christine Brim of the Center for Security Policy, the movie "has the same cultural relationship to inspiring the counter jihad that, say, Uncle Tom's Cabin had to inspiring the fight against slavery in the mid-1800s".